Poltanek/database-management-analysis/README.md

   (Will eventually publish URL Soon)

+## Outline of Content

+This repository covers the essential concepts and practices of Database Management and Structured Query Language (SQL), divided into three key blocks. **Block 1** introduces foundational topics including the database environment, RDBMS, Entity Relationship Diagrams (ERDs), and SQL basics, progressing to advanced retrieval operations and practical SQL programming. **Block 2** focuses on designing and implementing databases with integrity, including data modeling, logical design, normalization, and database administration, with hands-on exercises in table creation, data manipulation, and constraint management. **Block 3** explores the development and deployment of database applications, delving into big data technologies, data analytics, and practical experience using the Oracle APEX Application Builder.
+This structured approach equips learners with the skills needed for effective database management and application development.

 ## Code
 A list of annual salary of each employee who does not earn commission, in surname alphabetical order: